Hpn4/VintedBot/README.md

 ## Commands

 You can type `help` to list all the available commands and a small description.
+Here are some implemented use case:
+- fetch items: will download all items or item with a specific ID from an account (the one in the cookie.txt file so it's not necessarily yours)
+- list items: locally (saved from fetch) or remotly (account in the cookie.txt file)
+- delete items: locally (saved from fetch) or remotely (work only if your are the owner)
+- post items: all locally saved items (from fetch) or item with specific ID.
+The images will also be posted.

+## Limitations

+Not all data are saved for items, only:
+- price
+- title
+- description
+- brand
+- colors
+- size
+- catalog id (what's the item)